ultimate271/notes/tolkien/akallabeth.md

 were, and therefore they still are, in true being and in the whole shape of the world as at first it was devised.'

+### Of the Dúnedain, who even still sought for a release from death, and Meneltarma
 For the Dúnedain held that even mortal Men, if so blessed, might look upon other times than those of their bodies' life; and they longed ever to escape from the shadows of their exile and to see in some fashion fee light that dies